shobannah/codeQuiz/README.md

 ## Description

 This is a quiz that has you answer code-related questions within the time limit.
-The incorrect answers will penalize your score/time by 15 seconds.

 ## Screenshot